DABodr/RaspDAB/README.md

-Il s'agit d'une version modifiée pour une prise en charge d'ALSA et fonctionnant avec Raspbian Stretch.
+Il s'agit d'une version modifiée pour une prise en charge d'ALSA et fonctionnant avec Raspbian Jessie.

 # RaspDAB
 A practical guide for an ODR-mmbtools automated DAB+ micro transmitter using Raspberry Pi and EasyDab v2.
 May also be useful for other Linux based installations.